Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Also called space maintainers, spacers for baby teeth are used when a child's baby tooth is lost prematurely, from being knocked out or from decay.
 These devices are used to stop the adjacent teeth from moving into the empty space and causing permanent teeth to come in crooked.

 This is just one of the many reasons why it's so important to start bringing your child to the dentist at a young age, as early as their first birthday, or within six months of the first tooth eruption.
-You can read more about caring for your baby's teeth.

 Ask a dentist: What are the benefits of spacers?

-Losing baby teeth too early can put future smiles at jeopardy.
+Losing baby teeth too early can put future smiles in jeopardy.
 This is why space maintainers serve such an important role.
 Space maintainers are dental devices for children that lose baby teeth before their adult teeth have erupted.
 Spacers help safeguard your child’s dental health as they grow.
 They also ensure that their future smile results as it should.

 Not all space maintainers are the same.
 There are both removable and fixed devices.
 Removable devices are similar to an orthodontic retainer and can be removed for eating and cleaning.
 A fixed space maintainer is affixed to the teeth or gums around the vacated tooth space.
 They are often used for small children not quite old enough to care for a removable device.
 Choosing the right fit for your child’s needs is handled specifically by your dentist.